Southern California Edison considers cutting power to roughly 142k Southland customers amid wildfire threat

 "If the wind conditions are severe enough, you see branches flying around or breaking off of trees, those are the conditions that are going to drive us to make the ultimate decision to shut the power off," said the utility's Don Daigler.

+Para obtener información sobre cortes de energía locales debido a razones de seguridad pública, haga clic aquí.

-Pacific Gas & Electric is planning on shutting off power to more than 800,000 customers 34 Northern and Central California counties.
+Pacific Gas & Electric began shutting off power to hundreds of thousands of customers in 34 Northern and Central California counties.

 Southern California Edison considers cutting power to roughly 142k Southland customers amid wildfire threat